Marsha Mason: Career

-In 1981, Mason starred along with Kristy McNichol, James Coco, and Joan Hackett in Only When I Laugh, Simon's film adaptation of his Broadway comedy-drama The Gingerbread Lady; it was another box-office success.
-For her performance as Georgia Hines, Mason was highly praised and earned a fourth Best Actress Oscar nomination.
+In 1981, Mason starred along with Kristy McNichol, James Coco, and Joan Hackett in Only When I Laugh, Simon's film adaptation of his Broadway dramedy The Gingerbread Lady; it was another box-office success.
+For her performance as struggling alcoholic actress Georgia Hines, Mason was highly praised and earned a fourth Academy Award nomination.

 Mason's Max Dugan Returns (1983), also written by Simon, grossed a modest $17.6 million at the box office.
 Despite a stellar cast led by Mason, Donald Sutherland, Jason Robards and Matthew Broderick, the film was a slow starter, becoming more popular after premiering on cable TV and VHS.
 By this time, Mason and Simon had divorced, and her film career lost momentum.
 She co-starred with Clint Eastwood in the 1986 film Heartbreak Ridge, which was fairly well received and a commercial success.
 Mason also played a supporting role in the 1990 motion picture Stella starring Bette Midler, a remake of the 1937 film Stella Dallas.

 Mason played in a New York production of Harold Pinter's Old Times.
 She next directed the play Juno's Swans (1986), by E. Katherine Kerr, at the Second Stage Theatre in Los Angeles.

 Her stage credits include Norman Mailer's The Deer Park, Israel Horovitz's The Indian Wants the Bronx, Neil Simon's The Good Doctor and Joseph Papp's 1974 Richard III at the Lincoln Center.
 Mason starred on Broadway in a revival of Night of the Iguana in 1996, and the following year in Michael Cristofer's Amazing Grace.
 Mason reunited with Goodbye Girl co-star Richard Dreyfuss and writer Neil Simon in Duncan Weldon and Emanuel Azenberg's production of The Prisoner of Second Avenue in 1999, which was performed at the L.A.
 Theatre Works shortly after a revival in London's West End.
 She earned a Grammy nomination in comedy.